A Lesson to Learn: Genius Brands International Inc. (GNUS)

-Genius Brands International Inc. (NASDAQ:GNUS) went up by 51.49% from its latest closing price compared to the recent 1-year high of $3.12.
-The company’s stock price has collected 51.49% of gains in the last five trading sessions.
-Press Release reported 10 hours ago that Genius Brands Schedules Investor Conference Call to Discuss Positive Business Development
+Genius Brands International Inc. (NASDAQ:GNUS) went down by -5.44% from its latest closing price compared to the recent 1-year high of $3.12.
+The company’s stock price has collected 3.73% of gains in the last five trading sessions.
+Press Release reported on 10/27/21 that Genius Brands Announces Transformational Acquisition of WOW!
+Unlimited Media Inc., Creating a Global Animation & Digital Media Powerhouse

 Is It Worth Investing in Genius Brands International Inc. (NASDAQ :GNUS) Right Now?